In Association with Amazon.com

 As the train is loaded with passengers again, Alana finds Carne and tells him the magician is the killer.
 She takes him back to Doc's cabin to show him the yearbook.
 When they enter the room, they find a bloody mess.
 Carne opens an overhead compartment and Doc's decapitated body falls out followed by his head.

-Meanwhile, Ken's assistant is concerned and expresses her fear for their safety to him.
+Ken's magic helper is concerned and expresses her concern for their safety to him.
 He tells her that she shouldn't have left the car.
-While the magician is in a back room preparing his act, Carne manages to get the assistant away from.
+While the magician is in a back room preparing his act, Carne manages to get the assistant away from him.

 The conductor then seals off the car.
 When he returns later, Ken has disappeared.